facelessuser/soupsieve/docs/src/markdown/selectors/unsupported.md

 ```
 ///

-## `:focus-visible`:material-language-html5:{: title="HTML" data-md-color-primary="orange" .icon} {:#:focus-visible}
+## `#!css :focus-visible`:material-language-html5:{: title="HTML" data-md-color-primary="orange" .icon} {:#:focus-visible}

-Selects an element that matches `:focus` and the user agent determines that the focus should be made evident on the
+Selects an element that matches `#!css :focus` and the user agent determines that the focus should be made evident on
-element.
+the element.

 /// tab | Syntax
 ```css